hackerbayuniversity/Course/tasks/task-4/Solution.md

     export default rootReducers;
     ```
+    *This will send the information from our forms to the redux store.*
 ##### 3. Our first form

-*Now that ReduxForm is ready, let's create your first form*
+*Now that ReduxForm is ready, let's create your first form.*

 * Inside the `components` folder create a file called `Signup.js` with the following code.
     ```javascript
+    // Import react and redux-form
     import React from 'react'
     import { Field, reduxForm } from 'redux-form'

+    // Create the Signup component
     let Signup = props => {
       const { handleSubmit } = props
       return (